My editor asked me to write an article about the Kim's Convenience debacle despite never having seen the show by Gary Lim - The Beaverton

 My editor asked me to write an article about the Kim’s Convenience debacle despite never having seen the show by Gary Lim

-BY ’S GARY LIM
+BY THE BEAVERTON’S GARY LIM

 Okay, full disclosure, I’ve never actually watched Kim’s Convenience.
 But when I asked my editor if I could pass this article assignment on to another writer, he declined saying how much he valued my specific input and perspective.
 Then when I asked him to define exactly what that perspective was, he stopped responding to my emails.
 So I guess I’m doing this.

 Alright, so Kim’s Convenience is a critically-acclaimed stage play about, wait, no sorry, I’m on the wrong Wikipedia entry.
-Kim’s Convenience is a critically-acclaimed sitcom, based on a stage-play, centered around the eponymous Kim family and their adventures in owning a -area convenience store.
+Kim’s Convenience is a critically-acclaimed sitcom, based on a stage-play, centered around the eponymous Kim and their adventures in owning a -area convenience store.
 Oh!
 That’s why ’s called Kim’s Convenience, oh that-that’s clever.

-Last week stars of the show, Simu Liu and Jean Yoon, made headlines by speaking out against the showrunners over social media.
+Last week stars of the show, Simu Liu and Jean Yoon, made headlines by speaking out against the showrunners over .
 The actors brought to light serious issues including overtly racist storylines and a lack of representation in the writer’s room.
 Having never seen the show, I can’t comment on whether the storylines were racist, nor can I confirm whether me or the one other Asian writer at The Beaverton have ever experienced a lack of representation.
 (Hi, Brigitte!)

 Asian culture is hardly a monolith and I can only speak from my personal experience but it’s tough being a minority in .
 Being the one different person in the room and wondering if you’re there by your own merit or just to fill a quota.
 Maintaining the balancing act of speaking your truth without feeling like you need to be a mouthpiece for your demographic.